Surviving Your Baby’s First Week: What to Expect Each Day - Baby Chick

 Day 1: Am I Ready for This?

-On the way home from the hospital, it slowly sinks in that there are no takebacks and no returns.
-Not that you’d want there to be, but at the same time, you wonder: Am I really ready?
-You get home, and there is a dizzying, repeating routine of cry-feed-change-sleep for you and your new little one.
+On the way home from the hospital, it slowly sinks in that there is no turning back.
+Not that you’d want there to be, yet you still wonder: Am I really ready?
+You get home, and there is a dizzying, repeating routine of crying, feeding, changing, and sleeping for you and your new little one.
 No matter how much you planned for this moment, the overwhelming feeling that it is finally here might bring you to tears.

 Day 2: Sleep Deprivation Takes Its Toll

-Day 3: Breaking Down at the First Newborn Visit
+Day 3: Feeling Overwhelmed at the First Newborn Visit

-I don’t know about you, but I naively thought that somehow, I was going to find the time, not to mention the energy, to make more than a microwave bag of popcorn.
+I naively thought I would somehow find the time that somehow, I was going to find the time, not to mention the energy, to make more than a microwave bag of popcorn.
 Regardless, momma must eat to have enough energy to care for the newest addition.
 No, it doesn’t have to be anything fancy.
 There is no need for a five-course meal, but having postpartum freezer meals that require no effort besides throwing it in the oven or microwave is heaven-sent.

-It feels like every day since you’ve been home, you tell yourself tomorrow will get better.
-And yet, here we are on day five, and it all feels the same.
+It feels like every day since you’ve been home, you’ve told yourself that tomorrow will get better.
+Yet here you are on day five, and it all feels the same.
 The baby had an explosion (who knew such a little person could make such a mess?), and you swear you’ve changed about a million diapers with almost as many outfit changes.
-But as trying as it can be, the non-stop changing means your baby is eating enough and growing.
+But, as trying as it can be, the nonstop changes mean your baby is eating enough and growing.

 Day 6: Doubting Everything You Thought You Knew